 In this chapter, we discuss 20 specific reasons you may need to update your staff manual.

-Keeping your employee handbook up-to-date is not simply a matter of convenience.
+Certainly, keeping your employee handbook up-to-date is not simply a matter of convenience.
 It is necessary for legal compliance.
 It’s important to remember it can and will be used as a legal document.
-You will be held to the standards you document.
-If you haven’t updated your handbook for coronavirus emergency sick leave and expanded FMLA, now’s the time.
+If an employee brings a case against your company, you may be held to the standards in your handbook.

 2. Legalization of Marijuana

 As mentioned in section two, many states have legalized cannabis.
 If your state is one of them, it’s time to create a policy with legal guidance.

 Laws are changing all the time.
 For instance, stable scheduling and PTO payout laws are popping up.
 The best practice is to assign an HR manager to track changes in employment law.
 Talk to your attorney, payroll company or state DOL for help as well.

 Federal anti-discrimination laws have been around for a while.
 Be aware, however, many states have additional laws related to discrimination.
 As laws evolve, it’s important to maintain pace in your handbook.
 By the way, many companies have adopted discrimination policies that are stricter than the feds.